stchris/passage/README.md

-> :warning: **No longer maintained**: This project was an excuse for me to do write a proper CLI tool in Rust and I no longer have the time to maintain it, especially looking at the ever growing list of security advisories, updates and releases needed.
+> :warning: **No longer maintained**: This project was an excuse for me to write a proper CLI tool in Rust and I no longer have the time to maintain it, especially looking at the ever growing list of security advisories, updates and releases needed.
 Should anyone maintain a fork to this repo please let me know if you want me to directly mention it here.

 # passage